Hemorrhoids: Symptoms, Types and Treatment

 Chronic Diarrhea and Constipation

-Straining to pass stool puts pressure on the blood vessels.
+Straining to pass stool puts pressure on the blood vessel and surrounding blood vessels.

 Moreover having diarrhea and constipation for a very long time can cause hemorrhoids.

 Sitting for Too Long

 Sitting for long periods of time in one place can lead to hemorrhoids.